domiyanyue/my_notes/C++_knowledge_for_SYCL.md

   return 0;
 }
 ```
-Sometimes we contruct functor when pass in function without declare it like:
+We can contruct functor when pass in function without declare it:
 ```C++
   std::sort(vecStudent.begin(), vecStudent.end(), MyCompare{});
 ```